Monospace-V/space-says/Home/sources/SetUp git.md

 Now when working with repositories, when creating commits (which are logs and details of specific changes), you need a username and email address to "sign" these commits.
 I recommend using a username and email you are comfortable showing to the world.
 A real name or personal email can be traced back to you and those around you regardless of whether this is what you want.
 You can configure this either globally, or individually at each repository.
 I tend to do the latter.
 Note that setting global configuration is not something I typically prefer.
 In the event I use my personal data, I can forget, and my data can be traced back to me.
 In the event I'm supposed to use my personal data, I am now linked to my separate one.
 I configure them on a per-repository basis.
+I have since found that you can set up your noreply GitHub email (if you have GitHub setup to hide your private email) as a commit email address.
+I do wish I had taken advantage of it earlier.

 To globally configure them, in your cli run ```git config --global user.name [YOUR USERNAME]``` and ```git config --global user.email [YOUR EMAIL ADDRESS]```
 These are now the data git uses to sign commits.